-Having been advised by veterans that those who were serious about the Marathon du Médoc aimed to finish as close to the six-hour-30-minutes time limit as possible to take full advantage of the produce on offer, Birdy and I agree that our strategy is: take it slow.
+Having been advised by veterans that those who were serious about the Bordeaux Médoc Marathon aimed to finish as close to the six-hour-30-minutes time limit as possible to take full advantage of the produce on offer, Birdy and I agree that our strategy is: take it slow.
 Too slow.
-The novelty of introducing wine to running is too much for our over-excited selves, and while slurping back our third glass of wine at Chateau Montrose – the first wine stop just over 5km along the track – it occurs to us that we’ve already taken almost an hour.
+The novelty of introducing wine to running is too much for our over-excited selves.
+And while slurping back our third glass of wine at Chateau Montrose – the first wine stop just over 5km along the track – it occurs to us that we’ve already taken almost an hour.
 Spotting the cut-off float dangerously close we decide to pick up the pace.

 Plus, it’s really hot: around 27 degrees without a cloud in sight.
 And the heat slows us down to walking pace along the stunning – but very exposed – country roads and vineyard tracks.
 As we approach Chateau Lafite Rothschild around halfway, we notice some runners have found an excellent way to cool down – by jumping into the Chateau’s lake.
 We decide to join them – along with our car keys we later realise.
 Who knew alcohol could affect good judgment?